 This article explores the role of observation in weather prediction.
 It provides several examples of natural patterns and how they help to predict or explain the weather at several locations around New Zealand.

 Each weather example is placed within a specific geographic context, along with its location on a map of New Zealand and an explanation of why the observational event happens.
 The examples make reference to specific iwi in the area.

-Check your school library for the article from the 2016 Level 2 Connected journal, ‘Show and Tell, download it as a google slide presentation or order it from the Ministry of Education.
+Check your school resource area for the article from the 2016 Level 2 Connected journal, ‘Show and Tell, download it as a google slide presentation or order it from the Ministry of Education.